Sp-ino/cal_framework/README.md

 This folder mainly contains functions that are shared among the other MATLAB files in the framework.

 #### The *data* folder
 This folder contains files in which measured data is stored.
-Measured data can be used by the testbench.
+Measured data is used by the testbench.

 #### The *settings* folder
 This folder contains .json files that are used to store settings used by the testbench and the